Ram-95/frejun_project/README.md

-# Steps to setup, install and test the application.
+# Steps to setup, run and test the application.

 - Download all the files from this repository.
 - Install PostgreSQL (version: 14) and Redis.
-- First install all the required modules from ```requirements.txt```
+- First install all the required modules from ```requirements.txt``` by running the following command
     ```
     pip install -r requirements.txt
     ```